CodexUse vs CodexBar and the vanilla CLI

 - Rate-limit radar (Pro): Shows usage percent and reset windows per profile.

-- Auto-roll (Pro): Switches to the next profile when usage crosses your thresholds.
+- Auto-roll (Pro): Switches to the next profile when usage crosses your thresholds (no active chat running).

-- MCP and config UI: Manage models, approval policy, sandbox mode, and MCP servers with form fields instead of JSON.
+- MCP and config UI: Manage models, approval policy, sandbox mode, and MCP servers with form fields instead of hand-editing config.toml.

 - Bundled CLI: CodexUse ships with the Codex CLI so you do not need to install or update it separately.